-There’s lodging of all qualities and budgets in Springdale.
+There are Zion lodging options for all budgets in Springdale, including affordable cabins and Airbnbs near Zion National Park.
 Zion Lodge, a historic structure designed to blend with its surroundings, which has been hosting visitors since the 1920s, is the only non-camping option inside the park.

 There are two campgrounds inside the park: Watchman Campground and South Campground.
 Unless you’ve made reservations at Watchman, you’ll want to head to South, the first-come first-served option (arrive early in the morning for your best shot at securing a site).